 Maple Sugaring on Long Island 2015

 Nothing tops a pancake or waffle like that thick, amber-hued liquid, produced only here in the Northeast—maple syrup.
 Fortunately for Long Islanders, we don't need to travel to New Hampshire or Vermont to get a firsthand look at the process of converting maple sap into syrup and ultimately sugar.
 There are farms right here on the island that offer demonstrations and provide samples (yum!).

 Over the winter, the trees have stored sugar in their roots.
 When temperatures dip below freezing at night and rise above freezing by day, the trees get the signal that spring is near.
 In other words, it's time to grow some leaves and flowers!
 To do so, they must send their sugary sap up from their roots to their branches.
 Harvesting that sap is the first step in the process that ultimately brings the syrup to your table.
-You can learn more about the process--and try it out for yourself--at these two locations:
+You can learn more about the process--and try it out for yourself--at these three locations:

 Science Museum of Long Island

 1526 North Plandome Road, Manhasset

 Join the folks at the museum as they prepare for their annual harvest of maple syrup.
 Try your hand at tapping trees, collecting sap, and boiling it down to a sweet and sticky treat.
 Come dressed for the weather and bring a lunch.
 Register by calling Rosemarie at 516-627-9400 x10.